lepned/EngineBattle/WebGUI/wwwroot/README.md

 This mode is ideal for developers and researchers who want to quickly assess engine performance on a diverse set of positions, providing valuable insights into engine strengths, weaknesses, and overall capabilities.

+### Console Benchmarking (speed tune)

+The Console Benchmarking mode runs a set of UCI option combinations against an engine configuration and a batch of positions to measure engine throughput and per-search performance.
+This mode uses the `benchmark-options.json` file to configure the engine definition, the option sets to try, search time and the positions to search.

 ## Licensing